Part V · The Meta Scale · What is this framework itself?

 By this stage, the framework had accumulated thirteen axioms and considerable redundancy.
 I carried out a thorough structural reorganization, reducing the entire system by roughly a third.

 The streamlining process was painful.
 Every deleted axiom had once excited me, had been argued for at length.
-But the first thing Spinoza taught me was: if a proposition can be derived from more basic propositions, it is not an axiom but a theorem.
-AI was immensely helpful here: it could rapidly check whether one axiom was derivable from others.
+But the first thing Spinoza taught me was: if a proposition can be derived from more basic propositions, it is a theorem.
+Checking whether one axiom was derivable from others could be done quickly enough.
 But the final judgment, which concepts are truly irreducible foundations and which merely look like foundations, that required philosophical judgment, not computation.

-AI can generate, but it cannot let go.
-It feels no regret when a paragraph it wrote is deleted.
-That regret is uniquely human, and precisely because there is regret, letting go has meaning.
+Generating is easy; letting go is hard.
+Deleting a paragraph you laboured over leaves a regret no procedure feels for you, and precisely because there is regret, letting go has meaning.
 I deleted things I liked, because the framework’s integrity mattered more than my emotional attachment.
 The framework was learning that less is more; so was I.

 Thirteen axioms were streamlined to six postulates plus four theorems.
 The main title underwent a revolution: from the descriptive “The Lucid Way” to the propositional “Lucido Ergo Sum,” a direct existential challenge to Descartes.